bearandhammer/knowledge-vault/obsidian-vault/Detective Case One.md

 Ministry of Foreign Affairs of the Republic of Poland...confidential note for clarification for an unusual event.

-At the Ying Auction House, a pocket with a gold plated bezel appeared.
+At the Ying Auction House, a pocket watch with a gold plated bezel appeared.

 Watch in DB of objects lost during WW2.
 Showpiece looted by Germans from the Museum of the Land in Posen, Poland.
 During the occupation of Poland.